-After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the Corporation considers that the College has adequate resources to invest further in its estate in 2012/13 and 2013/14, provide for any contingency in the event that funding reductions through government agencies are greater than currently envisaged in 2013/14 and can therefore continue in operational existence for the foreseeable future.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.

-Approved by order of the members of the Corporation on 12th December 2011 and signed on its behalf by:
+Approved by order of the members of the Corporation on 10th December 2012 and signed on its behalf by: